Editorial statute

 2. We share our knowledge with each other.

-3. At the beginning of each investigation, we collectively consider and discuss through which format(s) to best tell the story.
+3. At the beginning of each investigation, we collectively consider and discuss which format best supports our storytelling, drawing from a full range of multimedia resources.
 We involve each other in our work.

 4. We constantly strive to become better.